dguo/blood-moon/README.md

 # Blood Moon (work in progress)

 <img src="https://github.com/dguo/blood-moon/blob/master/docs/images/blood-moon.png" width="200">

 [Blood Moon](https://www.blood-moon.dannyguo.com) is a [color scheme for code](https://en.wikipedia.org/wiki/Syntax_highlighting).
-I used [Solarized](http://ethanschoonover.com/solarized) dark for several years, but for fun, I decided to create a color scheme that exactly suits my personal taste.
+I used [Solarized](https://github.com/altercation/solarized) dark for several years, but for fun, I decided to create a color scheme that exactly suits my personal taste.

 It is a work in progress, since I am changing colors and syntax rules as I use the scheme myself.
+However, you can try it out for the supported applications in the `applications` folder.
+Each one should have a README with installation instructions.

 ## Principles

 * Bold
     * I like **bold** colors.
 * Dark